mcarvin8/xml-disassembler/README.md

 - xmlPath: Directory containing the XML files to disassemble (must be directory).
 This will only disassemble files in the immediate directory.
 - uniqueIdElements: (Optional) Comma-separated list of unique and required ID elements used to name disassembled files for nested elements.
                                Defaults to SHA-256 hash if unique ID elements are undefined or not found.
-- purge: (Optional) Boolean value.
+- prePurge:  (Optional) Boolean value.
 If set to true, purge pre-existing disassembled directories prior to disassembling the file.
+                               Defaults to false.
+- postPurge: (Optional) Boolean value.
+If set to true, purge the original XML file after disassembling it.
                                Defaults to false.
 */
 import { DisassembleXMLFileHandler } from "xml-disassembler";